A Concurrency-Optimal List-Based Set: Discussion

 Let ${\tilde S}^k$ be the prefix of $\tilde S$ consisting of the first $k$ complete operations.
 We associate each ${\tilde S}^k$ with a set $q^k$ of objects that were successfully inserted and not subsequently successfully removed in ${\tilde S}^k$.
-We show by induction on $k$ that the sequence of state transitions in ${\tilde S}^k$ is consistent with operations' responses in ${\tilde S}^k$ with respect to the \textit{set} type.
+We show by induction on $k$ (via case by case analysis) that the sequence of state transitions in ${\tilde S}^k$ is consistent with operations' responses in ${\tilde S}^k$ with respect to the \textit{set} type.
+The base case $k=1$ is trivial: the \textit{tail} node containing $+\infty$ is successfully inserted.
+Suppose that ${\tilde S}^k$ is consistent with the \emph{set} type and let $\pi_1$ with argument $v\in \mathbb{Z}$ and response $r_{\pi_{1}}$ be the last operation of ${\tilde S}^{k+1}$.
+We want to show that $(q^k,\pi_1,q^{k+1},r_{\pi_{1}})$ is consistent with the \textit{set} type.